Beyond I/ITSEC 2017: A Glimpse of the Future

 Aptima CEO Daniel Serfaty, paints a picture of this big data transformation, how tapping into the swirl of data all around us, training systems (and operational ones too) will continually assess and offer up the optimal content experiences and the most efficient learning paths to accelerate readiness.
 Taking this a step further, Daniel envisions a world in which data and analytics will help bring what have been separate activities and environments–working and learning–into closer alignment, dissolving the boundaries, so we can do both together, better.

 This vision assumes a foundation of R&D innovation in human performance measurement, data analytics, and optimized learning.
 This is already happening at Aptima.
-At I/ITSEC 2017, Aptima presented nine papers (yes 9) that lay the groundwork for this vision.
-These papers are available to download at I/ITSEC:
+At I/ITSEC 2017, Aptima presented nine papers (yes, nine) that lay the groundwork for this vision.
+These papers are available to download at I/ITSEC, listed below:

 - Standardizing Human Performance Measurement for Ease of Data Analytics